jrkerns/pylinac/docs/source/starshot_docs.rst

 * **Extract circle profile** -- A circular profile is extracted from the image centered around the starting point and at the radius given.
-* **Find spoke centers** -- The circle profile is analyzed for peaks.
+* **Find spokes** -- The circle profile is analyzed for peaks.
 Once the peaks are found, the pixels around the peak are reanalyzed to find the center of the full-width, half-max.
 An even number of spokes must be found (1 for each side.
 E.g. 3 collimator angles should produce 6 spokes, one for each side of the CAX).
 * **Match peaks** -- Peaks are matched to their counterparts opposite the CAX to compose a line using a simple peak offset.
-* **Find wobble** -- Starting at the starting point, an evolutionary gradient method is utilized like this: for a 3x3 matrix around a starting point, the sum of distances to each line is calculated.
+* **Find wobble** -- Starting at the initial starting point, an evolutionary gradient method is utilized like this: for a 3x3 matrix around a starting point, the sum of distances to each line is calculated.
 If the center matrix value is not the lowest value (within a tolerance), the calculation is performed again, starting at the point of lowest value of the previous calculation.
 Thusly, the algorithm moves 1 pixel at a time toward a point of minimum distance to all lines.
 Once the